 Crossing into Tanzania

 Nairobi - Arusha (Tanzania).
-We leave Kenya, crossing into neighbouring Tanzania at the Namanga frontier.
+We leave Kenya, crossing into neighboring Tanzania at the Namanga frontier.
 We then drive to the country's safari capital, Arusha, arriving late afternoon.
 Situated in the shadow of Mount Meru and close to the Serengeti and Ngorongoro Crater, it is a great base for exploring the region.
 If time allows, we stop to browse the local markets and join a walk around a traditional Masai village before heading to our camp at the Meserani Snake Park.

 Overnight: Arusha | Breakfast, Lunch, Dinner